 Mission Statement

-To work collaboratively as a team to produce the best solution for the transportation of large loads on the lunar surface, while considering the needs and requirements described by our customer.
+To work collaboratively as a team to produce the best solution for the lift and transportation of large loads on the lunar surface, while considering the needs and requirements described by our customer.
 The team intends to employ the engineering design principles, knowledge, and experience learned throughout our undergraduate careers while behaving in a professional manner.

 Outside Obligations